Martinez, California: Geography

 The Benicia-Martinez Bridge, which crosses the Carquinez Strait, connects Martinez in the south to Benicia in the north (top).

 According to the United States Census Bureau, the city has a total area of 13.6 sqmi, of which 1.0 sqmi (7.36 percent) is covered by water.

 The city is largely surrounded by water and regional open-space preserves.
 The Martinez–Benicia Bridge carries Highway 680 across the eastern end of the Carquinez Strait to Solano County.
 The city is a densely built downtown valley threaded by Alhambra Creek and north of Highway 4.
 Suburban areas stretch south of Highway 4 to join the neighboring city of Pleasant Hill.
 Unincorporated areas include the rural Alhambra Valley and the Franklin Canyon area.

 The Martinez Regional Shoreline bounds the city to the north along the Carquinez Strait.
 Carquinez Strait Regional Shoreline includes the Franklin Hills west of downtown, stretching west to the unincorporated community of Port Costa and the town of Crockett.
 Briones Regional Park borders the Alhambra Valley to the south.
 Waterbird Regional Preserve and the McNabney Marsh border the city and Highway 680 to the east.
 Martinez's location at the east end of the Carquinez Strait as it widens to Suisun Bay includes dramatic water views stretching to the Sierra range.
-From surrounding ridge tops views stretch to nearby Mount Diablo, Mount Saint Helena, Mount Tamalpais, and others.
+Views from surrounding ridge tops stretch to nearby Mount Diablo, Mount Saint Helena, Mount Tamalpais, and others.

 Aerial view of Martinez (bottom); Benicia is located across the Carquinez Strait (top).

 Martinez is one of the only two places in the Bay Area, the other being Golden Gate Bridge, where the Bay Area Ridge Trail and the San Francisco Bay Trail converge.
 The Bay Trail is a planned recreational corridor that, when complete, will encircle San Francisco and San Pablo bays with a continuous 400 mi network of bicycling and hiking trails.
 It will connect the shoreline of all nine Bay Area counties, link 47 cities, and cross the major toll bridges in the region, including the Benicia–Martinez Bridge.
 To date, approximately 240 mi of the alignment—over half the Bay Trail's ultimate length—have been completed.
 The Bay Area Ridge Trail ultimately will be a 500+ mile trail encircling the San Francisco Bay along the ridge tops, open to hikers, equestrians, mountain bicyclists, and outdoor enthusiasts of all types.
 So far, over 300 mi of trail have been dedicated for use.
 East Bay Regional Park District's Iron Horse Regional Trail will join the Bay Trail along the waterfront, and the Contra Costa Canal Trail threads through the city from Pleasant Hill to the south.